confidential-computing/governance/CCC-Travel-Expense-Policy.md

 3. Get approval for the travel from the committee and/or from the Executive Director or the Technical Community Architect.
 4. Purchase the travel and attend the event.
 5. Provide a trip report shared with your committee.
 Preferably, also provide pictures and video of the event for use on social media.
 6. Once you have completed the travel and paid the expenses, fill out and submit the Linux Foundation expense report.
 Contact operations@confidentialcomputing.io for the expense report template and for any questions.
+7. After the event, submit your expense report and all receipts to operations@confidentialcomputing.io.

 **NOTE:** The Linux Foundation cannot purchase any travel, only reimburse the expense afterwards.